Abdoul Karim Coulibaly: College career

 Coulibaly played sparingly as a freshman and averaged 2.7 points and 1.7 rebounds per game.
 He increased his scoring to 4.9 points per game over the past eight games.
 Coulibaly thought that he did not improve much due to a poor work ethic, and struggled with errors in translation as his native language is Bambara.
 On 23 January 2021, he scored a career-high 15 points in a 76–75 loss to Wake Forest.
 As a sophomore, Coulibaly averaged 5.2 points and 3.9 rebounds per game.
 Following the season, he transferred to St. Bonaventure, choosing the Bonnies over Georgetown, Arizona State, Wichita State, Butler, VCU, George Washington, Marshall, and Bradley.
 He averaged 3.7 points and 1.7 rebounds per game as a junior.
 Coulibaly transferred to UMass Lowell following the season.
+As a senior, he averaged 11.4 points and 7.6 rebounds per game.
+Coulibaly was named to the Second Team All-America East Conference.

 National team career

 U19 national team

 Coulibaly has represented Mali in several international competitions.
 He averaged 13 points and 11 rebounds per game to lead Mali to the FIBA U-18 African Championship in 2018.
 In July 2019, he competed for the Mali team that won a silver medal at the FIBA U19 World Cup.
 Coulibaly averaged 13.1 points, 6.9 rebounds, 2.4 assists and 2.1 steals per game.
 In the gold medal game against the United States, he scored 17 points and had three blocks.